Bel Air, Los Angeles: Neighborhoods

-Of several entrances, there are two main ones: (1) the East Gate at Beverly Glen and Sunset Boulevards and (2) the West Gate at Bellagio Way and Sunset Boulevard, opposite an entrance to UCLA.
+Of several entrances, there are two main ones: the East Gate at Beverly Glen and Sunset Boulevards and the West Gate at Bellagio Way and Sunset Boulevard, opposite an entrance to UCLA.
 Bel Air is generally subdivided into three distinct neighborhoods: East Gate Old Bel Air, West Gate Bel Air, and Upper Bel Air.

 Bel Air Estates, the original subdivision of the Bel Air community, is generally bounded by Nimes Road to the north, Sunset Boulevard to the south, Beverly Glen Boulevard to the east and both sides of Bel Air Road to the west.

 Attractions

-The Hannah Carter Japanese Garden is located in Bel Air.
+The Hannah Carter Japanese Garden is in Bel Air.
 It was inspired by the gardens of Kyoto.
 Many structures in the garden—the main gate, garden house, bridges, and shrine—were built in Japan and reassembled on site.
 Antique stone carvings, water basins and lanterns, as well as the five-tiered pagoda, and key symbolic rocks are also from Japan.

 Government and infrastructure

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Bel Air.

-It lies within the 5th city council district, represented by Paul Koretz.
-It is located in the 90077 (Bel Air Estates & Beverly Glen) ZIP code, which is part of the city of Los Angeles.
+Bel Air is in the 5th city council district, represented by Katy Yaroslavsky.
+It is in the 90077 (Bel Air Estates & Beverly Glen) ZIP code, which is part of the city of Los Angeles.
 Stone Canyon Reservoir lies in the northeastern part of Bel Air.
 Established in 1994, it serves around 500,000 people.
-The Bel Air Association has been operational since 1942, dedicated to preserving the aesthetic appearance of the residential community.
-The Bel Air Association is located at the entrance of the East Gate of Bel Air at 100 Bel Air Road.
+The Bel Air Association, operational since 1942, is dedicated to preserving the residential community's aesthetic appearance.
+It is at the East Gate, at 100 Bel Air Road.